Maguey flower: Ecology

-Production
+Uses

 Freshly cut bunch of quiotes, jiotes or gualumbos (maguey flowers).

-The maguey only blooms once in its life.
-For this reason, the indigenous peoples of Mexico do not extract all the flowers from them, as an act of respect for the plant that feeds them.
+As the maguey only blooms once in its life, the indigenous peoples of Mexico do not extract all the flowers from them, as an act of respect for the plant that feeds them.
 To extract the flowers from the maguey, it is not necessary to tear down the stem; a high ladder can be used.
 In this process, it is important to damage the vegetable as little as possible.

 The maguey flower is eaten in the central states of the country, particularly the State of Mexico, Hidalgo, Nayarit, Morelos, Puebla and Tlaxcala.
 Finding maguey flowers is not an easy task.
-Although they are generally sold in fresh bunches in local markets, most of the harvested flowers are for self-consumption.
-They can also be found canned in brine in gourmet stores.
+Although they are generally sold in fresh bunches in local markets, most of the harvested flowers are for personal consumption.
+They can also be found canned in brine in some gourmet stores.